 The USB flash drive might get ejected and connected once the process is over, just before the validation process.
 Don’t worry about it.
 Once the process is successfully completed, the drive will be ejected automatically, if you don’t change the default settings.

 BalenaEtcher is the simplest tool for creating bootable USB flash drives.
-The user interface is not complex at all, and most newbies can use the software at ease.
-There aren’t settings that you will find difficult understanding, in BalenaEtcher.
+The user interface is not complex at all, and most newbies can use the software with ease.
+There aren’t settings that you will find difficult to understand, in BalenaEtcher.

 Step 6: Flash Complete, Eject the drive

-On getting the ‘Flash Complete!‘ message, you can exit Etcher or starting flashing another USB flash drive.
+On getting the ‘Flash Complete!‘ message, you can exit Etcher or start flashing another USB flash drive.

 So that was it.
 Do you have any questions about using BalenaEtcher?
 Feel free to comment the same down below.

 - Make VirtualBox virtual machine boot from USB?

 - Install Ubuntu From a USB Stick on Windows 10 PC